acidjazz/summon/README.md

   * store an indexable identifier to avoid an expensive user lookup

 ### installation
-1. modify your user table/collection/etc to allow a small object of hash=>string
+1. modify your user table/collection to allow a small object of hash=>string
 2. store the results of summon::set() in your user model (check login.php)
 3. add code to verify expired sessions w/ a potential re-login (check check.php)
 4. add code at your logout area to remove expired hash=>strings from your user model ( check logout.php )
 5. add a define "SUMMON_SECRET" with the value of a unique hash/string and keep it safe

+### Examples

 ### TODO
 * remove expired/invalid summons upon check